Help keep the WRP alive by making a small donation. Visit here to find out more.

 Biography

-Currently, Colgrass lives in Toronto, Canada with his wife Ulla, a journalist.
-They have one son, Neal, a screenwriter.
-Colgrass continues to work as a composer, also doing workshops internationally in performance technique and psychology.
-He has been commissioned by groups including the New York Philharmonic, the Boston Philharmonic, the Toronto Symphony, the National Arts Centre Orchestra, the Canadian Broadcast Corporation, the Lincoln Centre Chamber Music Society and the Brighton Festival in England.
+Colgrass lived in Toronto, Canada with his wife Ulla, a journalist.
+Colgrass worked as a composer, also doing workshops internationally in performance technique and psychology.
+He was commissioned by groups including the New York Philharmonic, the Boston Philharmonic, the Toronto Symphony, the National Arts Centre Orchestra, the Canadian Broadcast Corporation, the Lincoln Centre Chamber Music Society and the Brighton Festival in England.

 Works for Winds